lucianot/dealbook/README.md

 I have been a contributor for **Dealbook** since inception and recently I felt our community had outgrown the original spreadsheet format.
 Therefore, as a personal project, I decided to build the *Dealbook 2.0* into an online application where we could add enhanced features beyond the limits of a spreadsheet, but hopefully retaining its simplicity.

 So, here it is!
 I hope you enjoy it.
 And remember: this is an open project by and for the community, built 100% by the voluntary work of its members and with no commercial purpose.
-If you would like to contribute, read below about the different ways you can help.
+If you would like to contribute, read below about the different ways you can get involved.

 -- Luciano